Renewal: The Interplay of Returning and Becoming

 But because it is their nature.

-Vicki Piaskowski has spent a lifetime observing nature through birdwatching.
-Her Connections story feels like an exemplar of renewal and the endless returning rhythms of the wild.
+Ornithologist and Dharma practitioner Vicki Piaskowski has dedicated her life to observing nature—through bird observation, research, and conservation work.
+Her Connections story is an exemplar of renewal and the endless returning rhythms of the wild.

 Jessica Chapin, a neuropsychologist and longtime member at RIM, paints as a dharma practice.
-She shares in Mindful Mosaics a beautiful expression of renewal.
+She shares in Mindful Mosaics, a beautiful expression of renewal.
+She speaks of an artistic process that requires "deep trust in moving forward, taking risks, and listening for what is called for next."

 VOICES EDITION 1 Beginner's Mind